Description

 Viewing and creating journal entries from bank transactions

-The uploaded transactions can be viewed from the Cash Management ➝ Bank Transactions, where users can select the custom bank account, and review the bank transaction lines.
+The uploaded transactions can be viewed from the Cash Management β Bank Transactions or Bank Accounts, where users can select the custom bank account, and review the bank transaction lines.
 See the Bank Transactions article for more details on how to operate with bank transactions of the custom bank account.